-- 1. Use the + or + button to select an image to rotate. - 2.
-Press the (FIC) button. - Cycle through the 90°/270°/original orientations with each press of the FUNC./SET button. - This also can be set in the Index Playback mode.
+- 2. Press the (FUNC) button. - Cycle through the 90°/270°/original orientations with each press of the FUNC./SET button. - This also can be set in the Index Plavback mode.

 When images are downloaded to a computer, the orientation of images rotated by the camera will depend upon the software used to download the images.